Alenta/Alenta/README.md

 ## Digital Developer & Designer
 Currently pursuing a Fullstack Development program at Kodehode, Bergen.

 I'm pretty good at C# and have quite a bit of experience with game development engines like Unity and Godot.
 I'm also well-versed in many design tools, including most of the Adobe Creative Suite.
-While my HTML/CSS skills are still developing, I am continuously improving and actively working on mastering these technologies.
+While my HTML/CSS skills are still developing, I am getting better day by day!

 At Kodehode, I'm focusing on enhancing my frontend design skills and gaining deeper knowledge of backend server management.
 In my personal time, I explore new techniques and technologies, and I'm currently working with Unreal Engine on personal projects.